-Hello everyone!
-I hope you guys are doing well.
-Since you are reading this article, I’d find myself the freedom to assume that you know the basics about a processor and its purpose in a computer.
+Since you are reading this article, we are sure that you know the basics about a processor and its purpose in a computer.
 But as a short reminder — a processor is a circuitry which is responsible for performing control, logical, arithmetic and input-output operations in a computer as per the instructions passed on to it.
 It lies on the motherboard (Connected to the CPU socket) and is directly connected to Northbridge via FSB (Frontside Bus).
 Now, there are various components which work together to make your computer work but processor is the one which controls all of them.

-Before beginning to talk about Intel vs AMD I’d like to educate you a bit about processors and how do they actually work so that you can understand what I would talk about later in this article.
-The power, performance or capability (Whatever you would like to say) depends upon a lot of other factors other than its clock speed, number of cores, etc. Just like there is a lot more than megapixels to a camera.
-And to understand that, you need to understand the basic working of a processor.
-Now I would not go too deep inside but this article will surely give you a basic idea about how processors work (With a certain level of abstraction).
+Before beginning to talk about Intel vs AMD we’d like to educate you a bit about processors and how do they actually work so you can understand what we would talk about later in this article.
+The power, performance or capability depends on a lot of factors other than its clock speed, number of cores, etc. Just like there is a lot more than megapixels in camera.
+And to understand that, you need to get the basics of processor’s work.
+Now we would not go too deep inside but this article will surely give you a basic idea about how processors work (With a certain level of abstraction).

 Now, a microprocessor (That’s what we use now a days) have a set of functions it can perform which programmed in its control unit (It can be hardwired or microprogrammed) and all the functions have their own dedicated opcode.
 In each instruction cycle, a processor: